API Gateway Architecture

 Service Management API

 You use the OpenAPI specification to define your API.
-You then use the Cloud SDK to upload the OpenAPI spec to Service Management, which creates the API config.
+You then use the gcloud CLI to upload the OpenAPI spec to Service Management, which creates the API config.
 Other configuration-related tasks also happen here, such as sharing your API with other developers, enabling or disabling the API in different projects, and generating API keys.

 Handling an API request